Yonghee9106/git-command-line-cheat-sheet/README.md

 ```
 <br/>

-If `$ git init` command is successful, it will create a hidden directory called `.git`. `.git` stores objects and refs that Git uses and commit history and other information for version control.
+If `$ git init` command is successful, it will create a hidden directory called `.git`.
+This directory stores objects and refs that Git uses and commit history and other information for version control.

 <br/><br/>